Cleveland Browns: Myles Garrett, DE/3-4OLB, Texas A&M

 In a 4-3 scheme, the 6-foot-3, 294-pounder could play three-technique defensive tackle, like Aaron Donald, or be an end who moves inside in passing situations.
 Allen rushed from the inside for Alabama, yet also could serve as a five-technique defensive end in a 3-4 defense.
 Allen has some natural pass-rushing skills to him along with quickness and strength.
 He is very fast at the point of attack with the power to shed blocks.

-To open 2016, Humphrey put together an excellent game against USC as he shut down wide receiver JuJu Smith-Schuster, holding him to one catch for nine yards.
+Humphrey totaled 33 tackles with two tackles for a loss, two interceptions and five pass breakups in 2016.
+To open the year, Humphrey put together an excellent game against USC as he shut down wide receiver JuJu Smith-Schuster, holding him to one catch for nine yards.
 Humphrey also had an interception returned 18 yards for a touchdown and a tackle for a loss in the contest.
 He put together an ugly game against Ole Miss in that he was constantly in good position, but failed to play the ball well and allowed some big plays downfield.
-Humphrey totaled 33 tackles with two tackles for a loss, two interceptions and five pass breakups this year.

 New York Jets: Leonard Fournette, RB, LSU

 The Jets have a few needs, and while running back isn't them most pressing, Fournette is too good to pass on.
 General manager Mike Maccagnan took that approach in 2015 when Leonard Williams fell to the Jets' pick and I could see him doing it again with Fournette.
-Plus, Fournette could make an immediate big impact in terms of wins and losses.
+On top of that, Fournette could make an immediate big impact in terms of wins and losses.

 In 2016, Fournette averaged 6.5 yards per carry for 843 yards with eight touchdowns.
 He recorded 15 receptions for 146 yards as well.
 Fournette set a school record with 284 yards on 16 carries against Ole Miss.
 The junior played well in 2016, but his ankle injury seemed to be holding back some of the speed and explosion he displayed as a sophomore.